 Who should apply to be a TIPS intern?

-TIPS is seeking high school students ages 15 – 19 who are:
+TIPS is seeking enrolled high school students ages 15 – 19 who are:

 Visit the TIPS application to apply online or download a PDF version of the application and mail it to TIPS.
-The 2018 application will become available Tuesday, October 31st, 2017 and closes on Monday, February 26th, 2018.
+The 2020 application will become available in late October 2019 and closes on Friday, February 28, 2020.

 Each applicant must also submit two letters of recommendation to qualify for an internship.
 Your application and letters of recommendation may be submitted separately.
 Please read TIPS Letter of Recommendation requirements for obtaining and submitting your letters!

-Application and letters of recommendation are due on Monday, February 26th, 2018 – No late letters or applications will be accepted!
+Application Deadlines - No late letters or applications will be accepted!

 How do I apply to become a TIPS Intern?